dmbrownlee/demo-containers/devcontainer/README.md

 Now type `exit` at the shell prompt to exit and destroy the container.
 Create a new container using the same `podman run...` command you used last time.
 If you try to start nano now, the shell will report `bash: nano: command not found`.
 This is because apt installs nano outside of our home directory.
 However, running `ls` in your home directory shows the `demo-proxmox-terraform` directory still exists.

-If you know you would like to tweak your git config or vim settings before continuing, free free.
+If you know you would like to tweak your git config or vim settings before continuing, feel free.
 When you are ready to continue, proceed to the `~/demo-proxmox-terraform/packer` directory (within the container) and follow the instructions in the README.md file there.

 This exercise covered the absolute minimum needed to get a working container.
 Consider learning more about containers as time permits.
 - [Podman Documentation](https://podman.io/docs)